Dr Indie A. Choudhury

 Notable exhibitions and programmes include projects with John Akomfrah, Faisal Abdu’Allah, Jazzy B, and The Sea is History for the Bicentenary of the Abolition of the Slave Trade Act (1807-2007).
 She has collaborated with the experimental artist research group Dubmorphology and the late sound system pioneer Jah Shaka.
 Indie was a Teaching Fellow for the Arts Council England’s Inspire Curators Programme for Black and minority ethnic curators.
 She was a participant in the Black Arts Movement Modality at the School of the Art Institute of Chicago.
 She has partnered with the Yale School of Architecture, Royal Society of the Arts, and the British Museum.

 Recent talks and lectures include the Black Industrial Noise series at Iklectik, UCL, the Museum of the African Diaspora (MoAD), the Paul Mellon Centre, and the Warburg Institute.
-Recent projects includes adviser for the Barbican’s Postwar Modern: New Art in Britain1945-1965 exhibition in 2022 and forthcoming publications on Hew Locke, Clementine Hunter and Toni Morrison, and in Speculative Light: The Arts of Beauford Delaney and James Baldwin published by Duke University Press in 2024, a culmination of a NEH-funded project with the University of Tennessee.
+She was the curator for In Praise of Black Errantry (2024), a group exhibition at the 60th Venice Biennale with Unit London, an adviser for the Barbican’s Postwar Modern: New Art in Britain1945-1965 exhibition (2022), and has forthcoming publications on Hew Locke, Clementine Hunter and Toni Morrison, and in Speculative Light: The Arts of Beauford Delaney and James Baldwin published by Duke University Press in 2025, a culmination of a NEH-funded project with the University of Tennessee.

 In her research and teaching practice, Indie has a strong commitment to diversity, inclusion, and widening participation.
 While at Stanford, she was a mentor in the Dean’s Office of First Generation & Low Income (FLI) Program and initiated a Social Justice Forum at the Cantor Arts Center to encourage students to art history and tackle barriers to careers in the arts.
 Similarly, at Cambridge, she was a GEEMA ambassador to encourage and support ethnic minority applications.
 Indie was Senior Tutor (2022-23) at the Courtauld.